surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

- To change the selected color or to edit the color, you can put hexstring such as #6d9ac7, or color name, such as darkblue into the color value box at the bottom of the picker.
+ To change the selected color or to edit the color, you can put <b>hexstring</b> such as <b>#6d9ac7,</b> or color name, such as darkblue into the color value box at the bottom of the picker.

   ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/180ee79d0c233ce60042245d66c6a69bbed52fe2/images/New_version5/TD_Visu_Image27.png)